 Previous studies of mixed-state topological orders have primarily focused on Abelian cases.
-In this work, we investigate the (untwisted) Kitaev’s quantum double model $\mathcal{D}(G)$ with a general non-Abelian finite group $G$, subject to external decoherence.
-We show that the decohered quantum double model manifests a strong-to-weak spontaneous symmetry breaking (SWSSB) of the strong 1-form non-invertible symmetry generated by closed ribbon operators, and a weak-to-trivial SSB (WTSSB) of the weak 1-form non-invertible symmetry defined by some other closed ribbon operators.
-We also prove that the decohered quantum double mixed states form a locally indistinguishable set.
-This information convex set stores classical information that results from the decoherence of quantum information encoded in the ground-state subspace of the quantum double model.
+Recently, decoherence of Kitaev's quantum double model attracted numerous attentions \cite{Sohal_2025, Ellison_2025, yang2025topological}.
+However, lattice realization of SWSSB mechanism on these systems remains unidentified.
+In this work, we investigate the (untwisted) quantum double model $\mathcal{D}(G)$ for a general non-Abelian finite group $G$ subject to external decoherence.
+We show that the decohered quantum double model exhibits SWSSB of the strong 1-form non-invertible symmetry generated by closed ribbon operators, and weak-to-trivial spontaneous symmetry breaking (WTSSB) of the weak 1-form non-invertible symmetry generated by certain other closed ribbon operators.
+We further prove that the decohered quantum double mixed states form a locally indistinguishable set.
+This information convex set stores classical information arising from the decoherence of quantum information encoded in the ground-state subspace of the quantum double model.

 \textit{A brief review of quantum double $\mathcal{D}(G)$} -- The quantum double $\mathcal{D}(G)$ can be defined on an oriented square lattice $\Lambda=(V,E,F)$ by associating each edge with the Hilbert space $\mathbb{C}[G]$ spanned by $\{|g\rangle | g \in G \}$.
 The commuting projector Hamiltonian is given as follows,